Clip is friendly to Barnstormers, who beat York 7-2 in home opener

 Strapping righty Andrew Lee, who has struggled in the season-opening series at Southern Maryland, came on and got the next six outs on cruise control, striking out four.

 Back-of-the-pen guys Mike Adams, Brian Marconi and Travis Lakins took it from there.
-The fivesome combined to allow seven hits abd strike out 10.
+The fivesome combined to allow seven hits and strike out 10.

-Lancaster and York will continues their series Wednesday at the Clip, Greg Minier on the mound for York vs. Lancaster opening-day starter Nile Ball.
+Lancaster and York will continue their series Wednesday at the Clip, Greg Minier on the mound for York vs. Lancaster opening-day starter Nile Ball.
 Neither pitcher has a decision.